maythe4th

 Matterbeam thinks about this differently.

-Instead of forcing everything into one central warehouse, Matterbeam treats data as a living flow: collected from many sources, preserved in immutable logs, replayable when needed, and usable across myriad destinations.
+Instead of forcing everything into one central warehouse, Matterbeam treats data as a living flow: collected from many sources, preserved, replayable when needed, and usable across myriad destinations.

 Data does not get embalmed.